gruvin/telesoarer/README.md

 <img src="img/telesoarer_v0.9.png">

 The board is about 44.2 x 16mm -- though the pizeo section can be chopped off and remote mounted, to give a board just 26x16mm.
 In fact, the entire point of this little project was to get a nice small footprint, without all the crazy wires needed for off-the-shelf Fr-Sky telemetry modules, for example.
-This thing is tiny.
+This thing is tiny and a welcomed space saver.

 I already had the lost model alarm portion from my [lostmodel project](https://github.com/gruvin/lostmodel), here on GitHub.